Superbus (company): History

-Contract Tenders

 In 2007 it was published that Superbus won a tender to operate public transportation in Bet Shemesh and the Jerusalem corridor in spite of its low quality of service, and the large number of complaints filed by passengers against the company.

 A lawsuit was filed by Connex and by Illit, after which a final decision was taken in favor of Superbus.
 The company began operating these lines in January 2009.

 In early 2009 the company began operating lines in Beit Shemesh and the Jerusalem corridor.

 Since the summer of 2011 the company began to operate a night line.

 In 2013, Superbus lost the Ramla–Lod–Matityahu tender to the rival Kavim bus company, and the Beit Shemesh tender in 2017.

 In 2019 Superbus lost the Jerusalem corridor tender to Afikim, which will take over November 1.

 In March 2014, Superbus won the tender for cluster the valleys which includes the cities: Afula, Migdal Haemek, Beit Shean, Yokneam Illit, Kiryat Tivon, Daliyat al-Karmel-Isfiya and Tiberias.

 Superbus began first in the Yokneam area in December 2014, then in Afula in March 2015, and in Tiberias in July 2015.

 Superbus began operating the Metronit in Haifa on October 15, 2021.